 How to Talk to Your Child About the News

-News from the TV, radio, and the Internet is often educational.
+News reports are often educational.
 But when stories are about violence or other disturbing topics, parents can find it hard to explain to kids.
 Here are some guidelines.Read More

 Teary and tantrum-filled goodbyes are common with separation anxiety, which is a perfectly normal part of childhood development.Read More